Eye problems caused by continuous use of computer (and other technological device’s screen) are collectively known as computer vision syndrome (CVS).

 While we are enjoying the boon of technological advancement, eye care practitioners are concerned about “the digital eye strain” or “computer vision syndrome”.

-Eye problems caused by continuous use of computer (and other technological device’s screen) are collectively known as computer vision syndrome (CVS) or digital eye strain.
+Eye problems caused by continuous use of the computer (and other technological device’s screen) are collectively known as computer vision syndrome (CVS) or digital eye strain.
 It is not one particular problem, instead it includes a wide range of ocular discomfort and eye strain.

 Researches show that about 90 percent of people who work at a computer have at least some symptoms.